-The story claims that on New Year's Day, in 1802, a giant wheel of cheese was delivered as a gift to President Thomas Jefferson.
-It weight 1,235 pounds and four feet in diameter.
+The story claims that on New Year’s Day, in 1802, a giant wheel of cheese was delivered as a gift to President Thomas Jefferson.
+It weighed 1,235 pounds and four feet in diameter.
 It claimed to have required 900 cows to assist in its production.

 The cheese had come from the citizens of Cheshire, Massachusetts, a region known for its cheese.
 The idea, however, for the cheese had come from a Baptist preacher named John Leland.
 Printed on the cheese was “Rebellion to tyrants is obedience to God.”

 The cheese was displayed at the Executive Mansion (not the White House as it was not yet called this in those days) for two years, and people traveled, it is said, from far and wide to see it.
 Slices of the cheese were supposedly still being served to guests in 1805!
 Must have been ripe!
 And this is how the president became the big cheese.
 But not really.

 Oddly enough, this was not the only giant cheese given to a U.S. President.
 President Andrew Jackson was gifted an even bigger one in 1837.
 Jackson is said to have invited passers-by into the White House to have a sample of it.
 And people complain about President Obama tweeting and being on reality TV.
 Maybe they are just upset he hasn’t invited them in for cheese.